john-costanzo/Phil/doc/source/menu.rst

 	substring of another answer.

     |change-dictionary|
-        Use another dictionary for suggesting answers.
+        Change the dictionary used for suggesting answers.
+A dictionary file is simply a text file with one word per line.

     |undo|
         Undo changes you've made.
 See